A fully coupled regularized mortar-type finite element approach for embedding one-dimensional fibers into three-dimensional fluid flow: Single Field Equations

 \subsection{Geometrically Exact Torsionfree Beam Model}

-In the case of initially straight beams with isotropic cross-section under the assumption of vanishing shear strains, and assuming that torsional components of distributed and discrete external moments acting on the beam are negligible, the geometrically exact beam theory dating back to Simo \cite{simo1985} and Reissner \cite{Reissner1972} can be simplified to a torsionfree (TF) model as proposed in \cite{Meier2015, meier_contact}.
+In the case of initially straight beams with isotropic cross-section under the assumption of vanishing shear strains, and assuming that torsional components of distributed and discrete external moments acting on the beam are negligible, the geometrically exact beam theory dating back to Simo~\cite{simo1985} and Reissner~\cite{Reissner1972} can be simplified to a torsionfree (TF) model as proposed in~\cite{Meier2015, meier_contact}.
 The TF formulation is tailored to high slenderness ratios of the beams and has been found to aid in the avoidance of locking effects in cases where the model requirements are fulfilled.
 This makes it a desirable choice for the use within the FBI method, which also specifically targets highly slender immersed beams.

-We stress that the FBI approach is in no way limited to the TF beam formulation but can straightforwardly be applied to more general Simo-Reissner beam formulations as well.
+\begin{remark} We stress that the FBI approach is in no way limited to the TF beam formulation but can straightforwardly be applied to more general Simo-Reissner beam formulations also accounting for torsion as illustrated in the authors' own work~\cite{hagmeyer2022} for the case of one-way coupled problems.
+Nonetheless, the assumptions summarized above for the TF formulation are approximately fulfilled for the numerical experiments presented in Section~\ref{sec:examples}.
+For the sake of brevity, we therefore restrict all derivations to the case of the TF formulation. \end{remark}

 In the TF formulation, the state of a beam at each time $t\in I:=\left[0,T\right]$ can be characterized by the position of its centerline $\boldsymbol{r}\left(t, \cdot\right)\in \mathcal{V}_r := \left\{v: \left[0,l\right] \rightarrow \mathbb{R}^3:\left\|\dfrac{\partial^\alpha v}{\partial s}\right\|_\mathcal{B}<\infty, \alpha \leq 2 \right\}$.
-Figure~\ref{fig:centerline} visualizes the image of the centerline curve $\Omega_b:=\Omega_b\left(t\right):=\mathbf{r}\left(t, \left[0,l\right]\right)\subset\mathbb{R}^3$ denoting the beam's current configuration for any given time $t$.
+Figure~\ref{fig:centerline} visualizes the image of the centerline curve $\Omega_{\indBeam}:=\Omega_{\indBeam}\left(t\right):=\mathbf{r}\left(t, \left[0,l\right]\right)\subset\mathbb{R}^3$ denoting the beam's current configuration for any given time $t$.

 As is common practice in beam theory, in the following, we will use the abbreviations $\dot{x}:=\dfrac{\partial x}{\partial t}$ and $\ddot{x}:=\dfrac{\partial^2 x}{\partial^2 t}$ for the first and second time derivatives of $x$ as well as ${x}^\prime:=\dfrac{\partial x}{\partial s}$ and ${x}^{\prime\prime}:=\dfrac{\partial^2 x}{\partial^2 s}$ for the first and second derivative with respect to the curve parameter $s$.